 This site may store cookies on your machine.

-DiACL is an open access database with lexical and typological/morphosyntactic data for historical, comparative and phylogenetic linguistics.
-It contains data from 500 languages of 18 families, divided into three macro-areas: Eurasia, Pacific, and the Amazon.
+DiACL is an open database with grammatical and lexical data for comparative and phylogenetic linguistics.
+It harbours data from 500 languages of 18 families, focusing on the areas of Eurasia, Pacific, and South America.
 The database has the following content:

 DiACL contains data from contemporary and historical languages, and, if possible, reconstructed languages.
 Data is derived from dictionaries, grammars, or by new fieldwork (in particular data from Caucasus and the Amazon).
 All data is sourced in scientifically reliable literature.

 Language metadata includes geographic position, alternative names, reliability, and family tree topology.

 Culture vocabulary data is organized into semantic taxonomies of lexical meanings, which are adapted to macro-areas.
 Culture vocabulary meanings are selected according to geography and environment (by identifying culture-relevant flora and fauna of macro-areas), relevance to subsistence system of language families, cultural function or affordance, and occurrence in reconstructed vocabularies of targeted language families.

 Lexemes are organized under etymologies (cognates), which are graphically reproduced as trees and maps on the database frontend.
 Lexical etymologies account for borrowing, morphological derivation, and semantic change.

 Typological/morphosyntactic data is organized into a four-level hierarchy, which enables coding of polymorphic behaviour (e.g., several word orders) in individual languages.